APM market overview by Bernd Harzog, co-founder and CEO of APM Experts

 Bala: Thanks Bernd.
 And I can just add to what Bernd said.
-I think what we observed is building an application performance management for big data application is a completely sort of new capability.
-You can’t just take your existing web app or EPM kind of technology and point out to a big data application.
+I think what we observed is building an application performance management for modern data stack applications is a completely sort of new capability.
+You can’t just take your existing web app or EPM kind of technology and point out to a modern data stack application.

 And none of the APM tools, as far as I know, have done that.
 Most of them just claim that they supports Spark or Hadoop or Cassandra, but when you scratch the surface and you understand what’s going on, they just pull a bunch of GMX metrics and give you a 100 graphs.

 Like, I want to help you solve these fairly complex modern data stack application problems.
 You need a purpose-built solution like Unravel to help that, and we’ve been at it for many years.
 The genesis of Unravel comes out of research at Duke University, where my CTO is a professor of computer science.